foc-fun/foc-docs/docs/getting-started/intro.md

 # Introduction

-Welcome to **foc.fun** - The Starknet App Engine that makes building decentralized applications magical! 🪄
+Welcome to **foc.fun** - The Onchain App Engine that makes building decentralized applications magical! 🪄

 ## What is foc.fun?

-foc.fun is a comprehensive application framework and development platform designed to simplify building, deploying, and managing decentralized applications on the Starknet blockchain.
+foc.fun is a comprehensive application framework and development platform designed to simplify building, deploying, and managing decentralized applications on Starknet.
 It provides developers with a complete toolkit including:

 - **foc-engine**: The core runtime engine that powers your Starknet applications
 - **SDKs**: Language-specific libraries for seamless integration (JavaScript/TypeScript)